• banner image

 If you’re struggling with some of these issues, then we can get you the help you need to reduce your symptoms, get better, and flourish.

-Ross Hunter, MSW, LSW
+Ross Hunter, LCSW(he/him/his)

-I’m a psychotherapist and a licensed social worker who specializes in the treatment of anxiety, depression, grief, and life transition.
+I’m a psychotherapist and a licensed clinical social worker who specializes in the treatment of anxiety, depression, grief, and life transition.
 I also work with a number of different other psychological issues, including substance use, trauma, self-esteem, men’s issues, anger, relationships problems, and ADHD.

 I enjoy being able to tailor my therapy style to the client’s personality and individualized needs, and my philosophy of care centers around the recognition that every person has unique emotional circumstances, perspectives, and needs.
 I seek to validate their lived experiences while at the same time helping to foster positive growth and self-actualization.